-Having knowledge of the customer service etiquette can help to start a conversation in the right direction.
+With training and knowledge about customer service etiquette can help to start conversations in the right direction.
 It definitely creates accountability from both sides.
 Social media voice can be educational, sophisticated, fun, or helpful.
 So, how do you find your brand’s voice?

-Explore the three vital elements for maintaining conversational tone in social media.
+The three key elements for maintaining a conversational tone in social media are as follows.